daormar/debasher/doc/design_doc_resident.md

   produced by a replay and detect a gap. `out_seq` (the counter of each output port) and `last_seq` (the last number accepted on each input port) are stored in the checkpoint.
 Not the same as `pos`: `seq` is per channel and assigned by the sender, `pos` is per node and assigned by the receiver.
+On the receiver side `last_seq` is the brain's own view, so the drop itself cannot use it
+  directly: a reader thread keeps a second counter of its own, `_accepted_seq`, ahead of the brain, which the check actually consults; restored at startup from the checkpoint's `last_seq` plus the log after `capture_pos`, it is never itself written to a checkpoint (see "State variables, at a glance").

 ### Threads of a node